 The last few weeks have been pretty intense since I’ve been focusing on grammar and composition.
-To switch things up, try this reading exercise based on a less-serious-than-normal article from a series called “What If.”
+To switch things up, try this TOEFL Reading exercise based on a less-serious-than-normal article from a series called “What If.”
 In each installment of this series, the author tries to answer a silly, complicated, or interesting question scientifically.

 Please click this link to access the article.
 I will not include the whole article below, but rather only the parts that I directly reference in questions.
 I hope you enjoy the article.
 Let me know what you think in the comments!

 This activity should take no more than 15 minutes to complete.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

 So while there are other animals that use projectiles, we’re just about the only animal that can grab a random object and reliably nail a target.
 In fact, we’re so good at it that some researchers have suggested rock-throwing played a central role in the evolution of the modern human brain.